kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Loot corpses for Sith Uniform, grenades, and stims
 - ***Conditional** - If Carth doesn't have Alacrity on:*
   - *Stims: Use Alacrity on Carth*
+  - At this point, MC should have all four stims active and Carth should have Alacrity
+  - All stims should be [Duration Glitched](<../Techniques/Glitchless Tricks#duration-glitch>) until the end of Taris unless a character dies
 - *Party: Remove Carth*
 - Exit the apartments
 - Drunks accost you (+2 LSP; 54)